sameoldlab/site/src/content/note/easing-simple.md

 Link to Rich Hickey talk.
 You should see it.
 It's a good talk.

-I don't think the title atually fits though.
+I don't think the title actually fits.
 Hickey focuses on the difference between simple and complex (or complected, as he put it).
-Simple gets a passing mention at the beggining in comparicon to hard, when we talk about the approcahbility or failiarity of a new system.
-But after that his main case is not for easyness, in use or while building, but for simple.
+Simple gets a passing mention at the beginning in comparison to hard, when we talk about the approachability or familiarity of a new system.
+But after that his main case is not for ease, in use or while building, but for simple.

 - I make the case that simple often gets abandoned for complex, because the complex system has put more effort into providing easyness
 - You can't really ignore this, because you end up in the same ecosystem as the people making these choices.
 My messaging app is decided by the majority of people I need to talk to.
 The speed I can work, my productivity, depends on the tools which are available to me, my language, framework, operating system, and even hardware of choice.